PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnsparser.rst

   .. method:: DNSPacketOverlay:getRecordsCountInSection(section) -> int

-    Returns the number of records in the ANSWER (1), AUTHORITY (2) and ADDITIONAL (3) section of this packet.
+    Returns the number of records in the ANSWER (1), AUTHORITY (2) and ADDITIONAL (3) :ref:`DNSSection` of this packet.
 The number of records in the QUESTION (0) is always set to 0, look at the dnsheader if you need the actual qdcount.